mariodavid/xunit-test-patterns/modules/core/test/com/haulmont/sample/petclinic/test_patterns/conditional_test_logic/README.md

 > A test contains code that may or may not be executed

-The goal of an automated test is go gain trust in our buggy implementation.
+The goal of an automated test is to gain trust in our buggy implementation.
 But how do we trust our tests?
 Two options are available:

 1. test your tests
 2. apply a simpler programming pattern do increase the chances of not doing something wrong